10/02/14

 I don’t usually drink white wine but I try to keep some in the house for guests and recipes.
 Any time I open a bottle and don’t finish it all, I whip up one of these cakes to make use of the rest of the wine.

-And for the record, it’s not that I don’t like wine (I love it – especially red), it’s that, as a beer drinker, I drink at a certain “speed”.
-While my brain knows I can’t drink as much wine as beer, my body forgets so I drink too many glasses and end up with a lampshade on my head on the neighbor’s diving board.
+For the record, it’s not that I don’t like wine (I love it – especially red), it’s that, as a beer drinker, I drink at a certain “speed” because of the lower alcohol content.

 I got this recipe from a truck driver named Don.
 And it’s one my very favorite cake recipes.
 It’s moist and rich and the ever-so-slight hint of wine pairs perfectly with the vanilla and warm cinnamon in the cake.